Mutual visibility in Moore graphs and $(d,2)$-graphs with defect: Notations and preliminaries

-The length of the shortest path (geodesic) between two vertices $u$ and $v$ is denoted by $d_G(u,v)$.
-The maximum distance between any pair of vertices of $G$ is called the diameter of $G$, denoted by $diam(G)$.

-Let $X$ be any set.
-The cardinality of $X$ is denoted as $|X|$.
-If two sets $X_1$ and $X_2$ are disjoint, then their union is denoted as $X_1\biguplus X_2$.
-The set of vertices adjacent to a vertex $w$ is called the neighbor set of $w$, denoted by $N(w)$, and the degree of a vertex $w$ is given by $d(w)=|N(w)|$.
-The maximum degree of a vertex in a graph $G$ is denoted by $\Delta(G)$ or simply, $\Delta$.
-If a vertex $u\in N(w_1)\cap N(w_2)$, then $u$ is called a common neighbor of $w_1$ and $w_2$.
-A graph $G$ is said to be $d-$regular if every vertex of $G$ has degree exactly $d$.
-A $d-$regular graph $G$ on $n$ vertices is said to be strongly regular of type $(n,d,\lambda,\mu)$ if every adjacent pair of vertices in $G$ has $\lambda$ common neighbors and every non-adjacent pair of vertices has $\mu$ common neighbors.
+Let $X$ be a set.
+The cardinality of $X$ is denoted by $|X|$.
+For a vertex $w\in V(G)$, let $N(w)$ denote the set of vertices adjacent to $w$, and let $d_G(w)=|N(w)|$ denote the degree of $w$ in $G$.
+We denote the set of vertices at distance $2$ from $w$ by $N_2(w)$.
+The maximum degree of a vertex in $G$ is denoted by $\Delta(G)$, or simply by $\Delta$ when no ambiguity arises.
+A graph $G$ is said to be \emph{$d$-regular} if every vertex of $G$ has degree $d$.
+A $d$-regular graph $G$ on $n$ vertices is said to be \emph{strongly regular} if every pair of adjacent vertices has exactly $\lambda$ common neighbours and every pair of non-adjacent vertices has exactly $\mu$ common neighbours.
+Such a graph is denoted by $\operatorname{srg}(n,d,\lambda,\mu)$.

-For a given graph $G$ with maximum degree $d$ and diameter $k$, the maximum possible number of vertices is $n = 1 + d \sum_{i=0}^{k-1} (d-1)^i$, which is called the Moore bound.
-A Moore graph is a $d$-regular graph of diameter $k$ which attains the Moore bound.
-In \cite{hoffman_moore}, Hoffman and Singleton identified Moore graphs of diameter 2.
-For degree $d=2$, the unique Moore graph is the cycle $C_5$; for $d=3$, the Petersen graph and for $d=7$, is the Hoffman–Singleton graph.
-A possible fourth case, for degree $d=57$ would have 3250 vertices; however, its existence remains an open problem in algebraic graph theory.